mwender/donation-manager/README.md

 Donation Manager is a WordPress plugin which handles a multi-form donation process.
 This plugin requires the [PODS Plugin for WordPress](http://pods.io).

+__03/01/2017 - Version 1.5.0__

+- Displaying Orphaned Pick Up Providers on the "Select Your Organization" screen.

 __01/20/2017 - Version 1.4.9__

 - Adding "Tweet/Instagram my donation" option